BIMIB-DISCo/J-Space.jl/README.md

 - `Time_of_sampling`.
 Array of times in an incresing order (e.g., [10.0 , 20.3 , 50.2]).
 J-SPACE perform the plot of the state of the lattice in that times.
 - `Graph_configuration`.
 Integer,  if 1  returns the plot of the state of the lattice.

 ## THE PARAMETERS FILE OF J-SPACE
-In the file ""Parameters.tml" the user will find all the paramenters of the dynamics, molecular evolution and experiment.
+In the file "Parameters.toml" the user will find all the paramenters of the dynamics, molecular evolution and experiment.

 ### Parameters of the generation of the lattice
 - `row`.
 Integer number of the rows of the regular lattice, not used if a graph is imported
 - `col`.
 Integer number of the columns of the regular lattice, not used if a graph is imported
 - `dim`.
 Integer number of the height of the regular lattice, not used if a graph is imported.
 If = 2 the simulation is 2D.
 If = 3 the simulation is 3D.
 - `N_starting_cells`.
 Integer  the number of starting cells.

 ### Parameters of the clonal spatial dynamics
 - `Model`.
 String, the possible values are ["contact", "voter", "hvoter"] they are the possible different  Models of interaction.
 - `Max_time`.
 Real number, it is the maximum time of the simulation
 - `rate_birth`.
 Real number,  Birth rate per cell per unit of times